Run a MaintenanceHub bot (poke loop)

 - keep checkpoints, reward flushes, and marketplace automation moving

-MaintenanceHub is designed so poke never reverts due to a single subcall failure.
+MaintenanceHub is designed so once its canonical wiring preflight passes, poke does not revert due to a single subcall failure.

 Flow